 How To Be A Good Person And Why It Matters

+What makes a person a “good” person?
+Should we strive to be good—and if so, why?
 If you asked twenty people what it means to be a good person, chances are you would get twenty different answers.
-What individuals perceive to be good character traits vary depending on several factors.
-Religion, ethnic background and family dynamics all play a part in forming one's personal opinions and often gauge how they view others.
+What individuals perceive to be good character traits can vary depending on several factors.
+Religion, culture, and family dynamics, for example, can all play a part in forming one's viewpoint on a topic like this.

 What Is Goodness?